Skip to content

 Function App shows no functions

-The code is deployed from GitHub.
+The code is deployed from GitHub via a deployment script.
 If functions aren't appearing:

 1. Open the Function App in Azure Portal